Some property managers require you to have renters insurance, but even if it's not required, renters insurance is still a good idea.

 Make sure to obtain your renters insurance through a licensed insurance agent or company.

 Insurance companies will often provide a discount for bundling multiple types of insurance, such as auto insurance and renters insurance.
-So if you have an existing insurance policy, it makes sense to start by reaching out to that insurance provider.
+If you have an existing insurance policy, it makes sense to start by reaching out to your current insurance provider.

 How much does renters insurance cost?

 You must pay an annual premium to keep a renters insurance policy active.
-Then, should the specified situation occur, the policy kicks in to cover the loss and related expenses.
+Then, if you need to file a claim, the policy will kick in to cover the loss and related expenses.

 Like most insurance policies, if you pay the entire year upfront, it may cost less overall than paying quarterly or month-to-month.
 Some insurance companies check credit scores and credit histories to assess the risk of providing you coverage, which can affect the cost and coverage of the policy.
 Generally, a higher credit score will result in a lower insurance rate.